-The Company's primary investment objective is to preserve capital and ensure adequate liquidity for policyholder / cedant claims, while supplementing the return on equity ("ROE") generated by the reinsurance underwriting operations.
+The Company's primary investment objective is to preserve capital and ensure adequate liquidity for policyholder / cedant claims, while supplementing the ROE generated by the reinsurance underwriting operations.
 The key market risks identified by management are:

 - Failure or impairment of investment counterparty; and - Exposure to foreign currency fluctuations.